-Most modules (except three modules in biblical languages and the dissertation module) are assessed by means of forum participation (10%) coursework (40%) and examination (50%).
+Most modules (except three modules in biblical languages and the dissertation module) are assessed by means of forum participation (5%) coursework (45%) and examination (50%).
 All modules except the dissertation module will require students to sit a written examination.

-Examinations are held in May at one of our many established centres worldwide.
+For all modules with participation-based assessment, students are required to complete five of the ten online discussion tasks for each module to pass the assessment element.

 For the dissertation module, students will be required to submit a dissertation of 8-10,000 words.
-Assessment criteria for the programme will indicate the extent to which the learning outcomes for each module have been achieved.